M60 machine gun: M60B

 The M60B was a short-lived variant designed to be fired from helicopters, with limited deployment made in the 1960s and 1970s.
-It was not mounted, just held, and was soon replaced by the pintle-mounted M60D.
+Nicknamed the "Free Gun" by aircrew door gunners, it was not mounted, just held, and was soon replaced by the pintle-mounted M60D.
 The 'B' model differed most noticeably in that it had no bipod and featured a different rear stock than the regular model.
 It still had a pistol grip (as opposed to spade grips).
 The M60B's advantage over pintle-mounted variants was that it had a wider and much less restricted field of fire.

+An unusual arrangement of the M60B was done by HA(L)-3 squadron aircrew by removing the sights, shortening the barrel inline to the gas block, removing the stock to shorten the receiver as the shorter buffer spring increased the rate of fire, an improvised side mounted grip was installed on the handguard.
+This arrangement allowed the door gunners easier movement of the weapon as well as firing sideways improved the belt feed performance.

 M60C

-The M60C is a variant of the standard M60 for aircraft-mounting, such as in helicopter armament subsystems.
+The M60C is a variant of the standard M60 for aircraft mounting, such as in helicopter armament subsystems.
 It lacks things like the bipod, pistol grip, and iron sights.
 The main difference between the standard M60 and the "C" variant is the electronic control system and the hydraulic swivel system used.
 It could be fired from the cockpit by the pilot or co-pilot.
 It is an electronically controlled, hydraulic-powered, air-cooled, gas-operated, belt-fed weapon system.
 It used the M2, M6, and M16 armament subsystems and was mounted on the OH-13 Sioux, the OH-23 Raven, the UH-1B Huey, and comprised the standard fixed armament of the OV-10 Bronco.
 M60C production was on the order of several hundred.
 It was also used in the XM19 gun pod.